sampsyo/cs6120/content/blog/2023-12-11-rvv-llvm-gisel/index.md

 Prior to our support, the `G_ADD` operation is legal for scalar types.
 Scalable vectors as Low Level Types are theoretically legal in GlobalISel, but it has not been legalized, so we focused on legalizing the LLTs.
 Just as a note, [Low Level Type (LLT)](https://llvm.org/doxygen/classllvm_1_1LLT.html) is intended to replace the usage of Extended Vector Type (EVT) in SelectionDAG.
 LLTs are specified in terms of whether they are scalar or vector, and their widths; but they don't differentiate between integer and floating values.
 For example, `LLT s16` is simply defined as `LLT::scalar(16)`.
 For scalable vector types, if we want to define `nx4s32` (`<vscale x 4 x s32>`), it's nothing but `LLT::scalable_vector(4, s32)`.

 Since we just brought up LLT, I'd like to introduce how to concretely associate the `VLEN`, `LMUL` things we discussed before with LLVM scalable vector types.
-Please note that as the date of this blog post, the LLVM community only has comprehensive support when `vscale == VLEN/64`, and that we only have partial support for `VLEN=32` using intrinsics when `vscale` is not used and there is no spill/reload of vectors.
+Please note that as the date of this blog post, the LLVM community only has comprehensive support when `vscale == VLEN/64`, where 64 is the magic constant for the minimum vector register length (assumed by LLVM not RISC-V), that is to say, we currently require that `VLEN >= 64`.
+We only have partial support for `VLEN=32` using intrinsics when `vscale` is not used and there is no spill/reload of vectors.
 Supporting `VLEN=32` would require twice as many instruction selection patterns in `RISCVGenDAGISel.inc` which is already a very large table so the community hasn't done it.
 With that being said, I can present the chart of how RISC-V vector types are mapped to LLVM types for integers:
 ```
 LMUL
-/           MF8    MF4     MF2     M1      M2      M4       M8
+/           1/8    1/4     1/2     1       2       4        8
 SEW
 i64         N/A    N/A     N/A     nxv1i64 nxv2i64 nxv4i64  nxv8i64
 i32         N/A    N/A     nxv1i32 nxv2i32 nxv4i32 nxv8i32  nxv16i32